 You really can’t come to Banff and not spend the majority of your time out exploring the beautiful park.
 Whether you are looking for a stroller-friendly walk to Lake Louise or a full day’s hike to a remote mountain stream, you’ll have plenty of options.

 And, if you are less into hiking but still want to get a bit further into nature, check out the horseback tours.
 We decided to do the horseback tours because well I absolutely love horses.
 We booked a Horseback Ride and Cookout with Banff Trail Riders.
-After about a 30-minute trail ride we stopped for a delicious cookout.
+After about a 30-minute trail ride along the bow river we stopped for a delicious cookout.
 Steaks were made to order and then you could make your baked potato.
 The kids enjoyed the hot cocoa and loved learning how to lasso a bull.
 If you have people who don’t want to ride a horse or little ones like our Olivia in your party they can still come along for the ride in one of the covered wagons with nice warm blankets.

 After the cookout you head on back through a different route.
 The guides told stories about the bears of Banff including the most famous bear in Banff, “Boss.”
 Boss is 17 years old, 8 feet tall and over 1,00o lbs.
 The wagons are also supplied with some nice heavy blankets which Olivia definitely loved snuggling under.
 Check prices for the Cowboy Cookout Here